jckkrr/WCPFC_fishing_data/README.md

 <img width="1835" height="985" alt="image" src="https://github.com/user-attachments/assets/c9cbea4a-3698-4cf1-be61-e6defed42b1f" /><br>

-We could also use data from Marine Traffic, Global Fishing Watch and simialr services to get a better understanding of the moverments of these vessels.
+We could also use data from Marine Traffic, Global Fishing Watch and similar services to get a better understanding of the moverments of these vessels.
 This allowed us to estimate the length of the longlines it was using, and the periods of the day a vessel was setting and collecting its lines.<br><br>
 <img width="1643" height="497" alt="unnamed" src="https://github.com/user-attachments/assets/16faa724-ca6e-4aa3-b9aa-afe067c08445" /><br><br>
 <img width="1851" height="531" alt="image" src="https://github.com/user-attachments/assets/435ef064-032c-4d96-aa94-4159106db395" /><br><br>